7 Ways to Get More Smoke Flavor From Your Pellet Grill

 SmokedBBQSource is supported by its readers.
 We may earn an affiliate commission at no extra cost to you if you buy through a link on this page.
 Learn more

-1. Try different wood pellets
+1. Experiment with different wood pellets

 One of the main benefits of working with wood pellets is the ability to change the flavor by using different types of pellets.